 • the appearance of tumor-like formations in the testicle and outside it

-• reduction of one or both testicles in size, which is accompanied by sagging of the scrotum on one or both sides, respectively
+• a decrease in one or both testicles in size, which is accompanied by sagging of the scrotum on one or both sides, respectively

-• puberty ahead of time, or, conversely, the presence of signs of its slowdown
+• puberty ahead of schedule, or, conversely, the presence of signs of its slowdown

 • change in spermogram readings

-• swollen lymph nodes, which may indicate the presence of malignancy in the testicles
+• increase lymph nodes which may indicate the presence of a malignant tumor in the testicles

 • surveillance of previously detected tumors, infections and leukemias

-• Cryptorchidism - an anomaly of the testicles, characterized by their absence (one or both at once) or a non-standard position in the inguinal region
+• Cryptorchidism is an anomaly of the testicles, characterized by their absence (one or both at once) or non-standard position in groin area

 • endocrine diseases

-• suspected inguinal hernia with partial entry into the scrotum
+• suspicion of an inguinal hernia with partial entry into the scrotum

-• monitoring the state of the body after the operations performed on it.
+• monitoring the condition of the organ after operations performed on it.

-If it is necessary to assess the condition of the scrotum and the parameters of blood flow in it, an ultrasound of the vessels of the scrotum is performed.
-The procedure allows you to identify the true factors that caused many diseases (for example, varicocele).
+If it is necessary to assess the condition of the scrotum and blood flow parameters in it, vascular bridle scrotum The procedure allows us to identify the true factors that caused many diseases (for example, varicocele).

 It is also possible to accurately determine the presence of testicular torsion.
-With conventional ultrasound, this pathology is not accurately detected.
-Dopplerography of the scrotum is quite affordable and informative study.
+With a conventional ultrasound, this pathology is not detected accurately.
+Dopplerography of the scrotum is a completely accessible and informative study.

-Do I need to prepare for this procedure?
+Do you need any preparation for this procedure?

-Special preparation for ultrasound of the scrotum is not required..
-The only condition for performing this study is the hygienic treatment of the penis.
+No special preparation is required for scrotal ultrasound.
+The only condition for performing this study is hygienic treatment of the genital organ.

 Read also:

-What are the dimensions of the ovaries according to ultrasound in normal and pathological conditions
+What are the sizes of the ovaries according to ultrasound, normally and with pathologies?

-How is an ultrasound of the scrotum done?
+How to do an ultrasound of the scrotum:

-1. the patient is placed on the couch, on the back or on the side
+1. the patient lies on the couch, on his back or on his side

-3. examination of the scrotum using an electromagnetic sensor.
+3. The scrotum is examined using an electromagnetic sensor.

-In the absence of pathologies, the following criteria and characteristics of the examination should be present in the protocol of this study:
+In the absence of pathologies, the following examination criteria and characteristics must be present in the protocol of this study:

 Testicles:

-• size: for an adult male, it should be - 3-5 cm in length, 2-3 cm in width
+• size: for an adult man it should be 3-5 cm in length, 2-3 cm in width

 • contours: smooth, clear